Bug #2520

 4. An engine forward of the separation gap can send fire through the functional engine trailing the gap, but no damage is apparent from the flames shooting completely through fuel tanks and a idle rocket motor.

-#4 Updated by keoki almost 10 years ago
+#4 Updated by keoki over 10 years ago

 Oh, and I mis-reported the tumble sequence.